Post updated as of August 11, 2021

 - Tofino and Ucluelet are already in effect

 - Richmond will present their bylaw for approval at Committee on July 20, 2021, and at Council on July 26, 2021.
 If approved, which is expected, the bylaw will be adopted in September 2021, with implementation beginning in March 2022 and enforcement in September 2022 following community engagement.
 The ban will impact single-use plastic checkout bags, foam containers and plastic straws.
 Richmond does not plan to mandate fees or have minimum requirements for paper or reusable bags.

 - Saanich has approved their bylaw.
 The implementation date will be August 20, 2021.
 RCC has both written to Saanich Council and met with staff to indicate our concern about the impacts of such a short implementation period.

 3. Four bylaws were approved by the Province on February 12, 2021:

-- Nanaimo passed their bylaw February 22, 2021.
-The bylaw takes effect July 1, 2021.
-RCC has written council to indicate our opposition to such a short-notice implementation, and to suggest a 26-week time-frame between the passage of the bylaw and implementation.
+- Nanaimo’s bylaw is in effect as of July 1, 2021.
+RCC has written council to indicate our opposition to such a short-notice implementation.
 The Mayor of Nanaimo indicated no desire to change the effective date in his email response to RCC.